Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 The graphlet filters are convolved *across groups* $g \in \mathcal{G}$ to produce a sequence of $|\mathcal{G}|$ objects as follows,
 $$R * \bm{f} := (\langle R[g], \bm{f}\rangle_{\mathrm{rel}})_{g \in \mathcal{G}}$$

-**In a relational convolution operation, the convolution is performed across *groups*, rather than spatial translations as in the 2D convolutions of CNNs.** In particular, $\bm{f}$ is matched against the groups in $\mathcal{G}$, whereas in a 2D Convolution, $\bm{f}$ would be matched against *contiguous* patches of the relation tensor (e.g., $[0:s], [1:s+1], [2:s+2], ..., [n-s:n]$, etc.).
+**In a relational convolution operation, the convolution is performed across *groups*, rather than spatial translations as in the 2D convolutions of CNNs.** In particular, $\bm{f}$ is matched against the groups in $\mathcal{G}$, whereas in a spatial convolution, filters would be matched against *contiguous* patches of the relation tensor (e.g., $[0:s], [1:s+1], [2:s+2], ..., [n-s:n]$, etc.).
 As you point out, this would not make sense in the context of relational processing. **To emphasize this contrast to the reader and highlight the novelty of our approach, we will add a brief discussion to the paper explaining the difference between relational convolutions and spatial convolutions.**

 ### Relational Convolutions with Group Attention